borenstein-lab/fishtaco/_sources/execution.txt

 --------
 The *fishtaco/examples* directory contains the following files:

-- the file **METAPHLAN_taxa_vs_SAMPLE_for_K00001.tab** contains scaled abundance measurements of 10 species in 213 samples from the HMP dataset
+- the file *METAPHLAN_taxa_vs_SAMPLE_for_K00001.tab* contains scaled abundance measurements of 10 species in 213 samples from the HMP dataset
-- the file **WGS_KO_vs_SAMPLE_MUSiCC_only_K00001.tab** contains MUSiCC-corrected abundance values for the K00001 orthology group in the same samples
+- the file *WGS_KO_vs_SAMPLE_MUSiCC_only_K00001.tab* contains MUSiCC-corrected abundance values for the K00001 orthology group in the same samples
-- the file **METAPHLAN_taxa_vs_KO_only_K00001.tab** contains the copy numbers of the K00001 orthology group in the 10 species as above
+- the file *METAPHLAN_taxa_vs_KO_only_K00001.tab* contains the copy numbers of the K00001 orthology group in the 10 species as above
-- the file **SAMPLE_vs_CLASS.tab** contains class labels from the same samples (control vs. case)
+- the file *SAMPLE_vs_CLASS.tab* contains class labels from the same samples (control vs. case)

-Using this file as input for FishTaco results in the output files found in the *fishtaco/examples/output* directory
+Using this file as input for FishTaco results in the output files found in the *fishtaco/examples/output* directory:

 - *fishtaco_out_no_inf_STAT_** (FishTaco with no inference)
 - *fishtaco_out_prior_based_inf_STAT_** (FishTaco with prior-based inference)